NURSING 7129 - Emergency Nursing III

 General Course Information

-Course Code NURSING 7129 Course Emergency Nursing III Coordinating Unit School of Nursing Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact 2 hours per week Available for Study Abroad and Exchange N Assumed Knowledge Human anatomy and physiology, Homeostatic systems within the human body Restrictions Available to M.NursSc students only Course Description This course will provide a blend of theory and practice within the emergency department.
+Course Code NURSING 7129 Course Emergency Nursing III Coordinating Unit Adelaide Nursing School Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact 2 hours per week Available for Study Abroad and Exchange N Assumed Knowledge Human anatomy and physiology, Homeostatic systems within the human body Restrictions Available to M.NursSc students only Course Description This course will provide a blend of theory and practice within the emergency department.
 Specific emergency presentations will be discussed, as well as the broader concepts of care coordination throughout the emergency department, and self and staff support.
 The current clinical issues that face emergency nurses will be explored, encouraging the student to develop strategies for dealing with issues in a dynamic and busy environment.
 The second part of the semester will broadly focus on developing the students confidence in leading teams, identifying and addressing psychosocial issues experienced by patients, relatives/ significant others and staff, and addressing issues that are unique to the emergency context.

 Course Coordinator: Mr Iain EverettCourse Coordinator: Mr Iain Everett